A Q&A session has the potential to be the most important part of your company meetings.

-4. Appoint a Q&A facilitator
+4. Appoint a Q&A moderator

 Have your moderator read each question out loud and assign it to a concrete person to answer it.
-This will take your Q&A session from 1 to 100 and will be much more engaging for your audience to watch and listen to.
+This will take your Q&A session from one to 100 and will be much more engaging for your audience to watch and listen to.

 Especially with larger meetings, it’s handy to appoint someone to review the incoming questions, archive duplicate questions or those already answered, and highlight the current questions.